-In short, locate feeders closer than 1 meter (on the window or the frame is fine) or over 10 meters from glass.
 The close distance reduces severity of collisions and the larger distance reduces the likelihood of birds confusing the window reflections on their way to and from the feeders.

 Once the issue of window safety is addressed, look for locations that provide perching places nearby.
 Perching places allow birds to take quick refuge from predators and gives them the opportunity to survey the area for predators before coming in to feed.

 A few other points to keep in mind: